lvaughan33/Root-Finding/README.md

-Project from the first semester of a graduate-level course in numerical analysis.
+Project from the first semester of a graduate-level numerical analysis course.
 Code written for the purpose of solving an equation numerically.
 Strategy: define a test function and find its root.
 Three methods of root finding (Bisection Method, Secant Method, Newton's Method) are shown and compared at the end.

 Author: Luke Vaughan